SHOP FITTING INSTRUCTIONS

 CHECK OUT OUR YOU-TUBE VIDEO!

-– For wrap-style models – place shorter tube between overlapping cuffs at half-time, so outside overlap is heated as well.Set timer using clear plastic dial on top of machine console.
-Time range is from 0-30 minutes, but recommended time is 4-12 min depending on liner model (refer to heating chart to follow).
+-Set timer using plastic dial on top of machine console.
+Time range is from 0-30 minutes, but recommended time is 4-12 min depending on liner model and volume (refer to heating chart).

 – When timer sounds, heater will shut off, but fan will continue to cool machine.